 A colorectal polyp is a growth on the lining of the colon or rectum.

-There are usually no symptoms.
+Polyps usually do not have symptoms.
 When present, symptoms may include:

 Exams and Tests